igor-gorlov/teamtalk-regsystem/docs/configuring.rst

 Server information object itself has the following fields, which are all mandatory regardless of their nesting level:

+``title``
+  A human-readable name intended to be displayed within Regsystem's GUI.

 ``host``
   URL or IP address of the server.